AdobeDocs/campaign-classic.en/help/configuration/using/data-oriented-apis.md

 >[!NOTE]
 >
->The definition of the key is not entered in the `<rcpgroup>  element because an implicit key based on the group name is defined in the "nms:group" schema.  <br /> </rcpgroup>`
+>The definition of the key is not entered in the `<rcpgroup>` element because an implicit key based on the group name is defined in the "nms:group" schema.

 ### XML collection elements {#xml-collection-elements}